-Why Northeastern Illinois needs a new Framework for Transit Capital Investments
+Why Northeastern Illinois needs a new process for transit capital investments

 In 2019, the region’s transit agencies worked together to advocate for passage of Rebuild Illinois, a $45 billion capital bill that became the first passed in Illinois in a decade.
 The bill would provide the RTA system with $2.6 billion over five years in state bond funding and an estimated $227 million annually in gas tax revenue, which nearly doubles the region’s previous five‐year transit capital program.